arienkock/arienkock.github.io/posts/2014-08-11-java-sudo-security.md

 ---
 title: A `sudo` security model for Java
+teaser: A more sophisticated solution than Java EE
 ---
 I like the way Unix-like systems deal with security and during the course of my work I've encountered many occasions where such a model would be very useful in my Java code.
 When setting up a Unix-like OS, the security model often boils down to: